 When people see their limitations over and over again, they get stuck in that place.
 In providing them with the skills to push themselves to do something they never thought was possible, they realise . . . anything is possible!

 JUANITA SANGER - Founding Member, Fitness Trainer and Mentor

-Women are supported on a journey which enables them to take emotional, physical and intellectual risks that build their confidence, self-worth and resilience, in order to develop the courage and determination to realise their life goals.
+Women are supported on a journey which enables them to take emotional, physical and intellectual risks that build their confidence, self-worth and resilience, in order to develop the courage and determination to realise personal goals.

 - determined and committed to make change

 - women experiencing barriers in their life, including but not limited to:

 Who Is Team Teal?

 Women with lived experience, and from a wide range of backgrounds, have come together to co-design activities that develop the courage, confidence and determination our participants need to realise their life goals and in turn, create change within their families and communities.

 Women who participate in the Spirit of Transformation Program, join our Catch-Up and Connect Walks and take on the annual Frank to Schanck Walk, mentor, partner and volunteer with the Women’s Spirit Project are known as Team Teal.
 They can often be seen walking the beaches and pathways of Frankston, Kingston and the Mornington Peninsula in groups, wearing teal t-shirts.

 The mentors are women who support other women to complete the Spirit of Transformation Program.
 They are role models who actively participate in the program, ‘walk the talk’ and provide encouragement, support, and a listening ear to help participants achieve their personal goals.